Eirinintz/Public-library-internship-Sparta/week-01/week-01-report.md

-# 🌟 Week 1 – Overview: Development Stack
+# 🌟 Week 1 – Overview: Development Stack 💪⌛�

-Creating a Web Server and displaying messages on a website using Python and PHP and Combining a Web Server with PHP and MySQL 📚
+## Creating a Web Server and displaying messages on a website using Python and PHP and Combining a Web Server with PHP and MySQL 📚

-🎯 Creating a Web Server and displaying messages on a website using Python and PHP
+### 🎯 Creating a Web Server and displaying messages on a website using Python and PHP

-For Python, the following steps apply: ✅
+#### For Python, the following steps apply: ✅

-Create a folder named Project_Folder on the local disk
+1) Create a folder named Project_Folder on the local disk

-Create a file named app.py inside this folder with the code
+2) Create a file named app.py inside this folder with the code

-Create a folder named templates inside the same folder, and within it create a file with the code index.html
+3) Create a folder named templates inside the same folder, and within it create a file with the code index.html

-Download the Visual Studio Code application, install the Python extension, and add the code in a file named app.py
+4) Download the Visual Studio Code application, install the Python extension, and add the code in a file named app.py

-Install Flask in the Command Prompt, then run:
+5) Install Flask in the Command Prompt, then run:

-set FLASK_APP=app.py, and finally
+`set FLASK_APP=app.py`, and finally

-python app.py
+`python app.py`

-Run the code in Visual Studio Code and get the URL/path that appears in the Visual Studio Code Command Prompt
+6) Run the code in Visual Studio Code and get the URL/path that appears in the Visual Studio Code Command Prompt

-Paste it into a Web Page, and the messages from the code will be displayed
+7) Paste it into a Web Page, and the messages from the code will be displayed

-For Php, the following steps apply: ✅
+#### For Php, the following steps apply: ✅

-Download PHP, extract the file, and place a new folder named php on the local disk containing all the contents of the zip file
+1) Download PHP, extract the file, and place a new folder named php on the local disk containing all the contents of the zip file

-In the same folder, add a file named index.php containing the code
+2) In the same folder, add a file named index.php containing the code

-Install a PHP extension in Visual Studio Code and run the code
+3) Install a PHP extension in Visual Studio Code and run the code

-In the Command Prompt, change the directory to the folder path and then run:
+4) In the Command Prompt, change the directory to the folder path and then run:

-php -S localhost:8080
+`php -S localhost:8080`

-Display the URL/path, paste it into a Web Page, and the messages will be shown
+5) Display the URL/path, paste it into a Web Page, and the messages will be shown

 🎯 Combining a Web Server with MySQL and PHP